CharlieAlphaFox/BinanceMarginTrader/README.md

 Revises and corrects the position in case there is any fault or exception in the process.

-Plots and graphs a snapshot of the chart when going long or short indicating the Take profit point and Stop loss.
+Plots and graphs a snapshot of the chart when going long or short indicating the Take profit point and Stop loss prices.

 Continuosly checks the open long TP or short orders and cancels them if trend is oposite to the position or any other desired price or indicator condition.